Decent Schools for California

 How can we expect students to learn in such schools?

-Far too many California children attend schools that:
+Far too many California children attended schools that:

-• are in terrible shape, with filthy bathrooms, leaky roofs, and heating and cooling systems that do not work; and
+• were in terrible shape, with filthy bathrooms, leaky roofs, and heating and cooling systems that did not work; and

-• do not have enough textbooks or rely on textbooks that are out-of-date.
+• did not have enough textbooks or rely on textbooks that were out-of-date.

 Fixing these problems is ultimately the State's job.